Skip to main content

 Besides that, the youth exchange programmes of the Visegrad Fund should also be mentioned.

-From 2016 an aggregated budget is published in every year with the list of all of the projects, but it is not indicated separately which project is specifically related to youth, so it needs further clarification with the Fund.
-The total budget was
+From 2016 an aggregated budget is published in every year with the list of all of the projects, but it is not indicated separately which project is specifically related to youth.
+As for 2024, only the specific granted amounts are listed, but according to the general information accessible on the Fund website,

 International cooperation

 The most significant international cooperation outside the EU is connected to the Council of Europe, which maintains a European Youth Centre in Budapest, where several national and international youth-related events are organised.
-In 2016 Hungary joined the youth delegate programme to the United Nations with the approval of the Ministry of Foreign Affairs and Trade (Külgazdasági és Külügyminisztérium).
+In 2016, Hungary joined the Youth Delegate Programme to the United Nations with the approval of the Ministry of Foreign Affairs and Trade (Külgazdasági és Külügyminisztérium).